 What Elon Musk has shown us, and what our office believes as well, is that complaints drive positive change.
 As Bill Gates once said, “Your most unhappy customers are your greatest source of learning.”
 Customer complaints are an organization's best source of feedback and information upon which to correct problems and build improvements.
 They should be embraced.

 There are many ways to stay informed about the goings-on at our office.
-Subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.
+Subscribe to our newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, and check our website for regular updates.

 I see every day how busy everyone else in the office is as well.
 The dedication of management and staff to our Mission and Vision – and the passion with which everyone devotes themselves – is profoundly impressive and heartening.
 I am extremely proud of the team that we have and the work that we do.